GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

     gcloud --quiet compute instances delete $NAME --zone=$ZONE

-When you start a new instance and specify that it should automatically run this script, it will do nothing for one hour (the `3600s` value on the second line), then look up information about the running instance and put it in shell variables (the third and fourth lines), and finally run a `gcloud` command to delete itself.
+When you start a new instance and specify that it should automatically run this script it will do nothing for one hour (the `3600s` value on the second line), then look up information about the running instance and put it in shell variables (the third and fourth lines), and finally run a `gcloud` command to delete itself.